ZhianMai/My-LeetCode-Solution/README.md

 This repo is a collection of some of my leetcode solutions.
 They will
 * follow the Google Java Coding style guide (yes, indentation +2 spaces);
 * be optimal solutions, but if the optimal solution is hard to read and understand, then I may discard it;
-* be easy to read with clear logic.
+* be easy to read and understand with clear logic.

 ## Highlited Solutions